Hawley in Franklin County, Massachusetts — The American Northeast (New England)

 Also see . . .

-1. Sons and Daughters of Hawley, Inc. The organization was founded in 1981 to stimulate interest in preserving the historical buildings and sites of Hawley, to educate people about the history of Hawley, to stimulate social interaction and provide a common meeting (Submitted on December 2, 2009, by Russell Chaffee Bixby of Bernardston, Massachusetts.)
+1. Sons and Daughters of Hawley, Inc. The organization was founded in 1981 to stimulate interest in preserving the historical buildings and sites of Hawley, to educate people about the history of Hawley, to stimulate social interaction and provide a common meeting place for meetings and functions sponsored by the Sons and Daughters of Hawley, to preserve and display mementos and documents of historical value in Hawley and to raise funds in support of the above activities of the society.
+(Submitted on December 2, 2009, by Russell Chaffee Bixby of Bernardston, Massachusetts.)

 2. Rediscovering Hawley's Old Town Common.
 Page from the Sons and Daughters of Hawley web site providing background on 2010 restoration project for Old Hawley Town Common.
 (Submitted on December 2, 2009, by Russell Chaffee Bixby of Bernardston, Massachusetts.)